 The Killer (1958) was Ionesco’s first play of the Bèrenger series, which deals with the life of Bèrenger, a sort of ineffectual everyman.
 The storylines of the four plays are not related but in each one, Bèrenger is buffeted by the vicissitudes of life.
 The other Bèrenger plays are Rhinoceros (1959), Exit the King (1962) and A Stroll in the Air (1963).

-The Killer continues at Trap Door Theatre, 1655 W. Cortland, through July 6.
+The Killer at Trap Door Theatre, 1655 W. Cortland, has been extended through July 13.
 Running time is 105 minutes with no intermission.
 Tickets are $20 on Thursday-Friday and $25 on Saturday, with two-for-one tickets on Thursday.

 Critic’s comment: I’m giving this production 2.5 stars because the storyline is a bit confusing and hard to follow, possibly because Trap Door’s version is cut significantly from the original, which can run three hours.
 (I’m not suggesting that three hours of The Killer seems like a good idea.)
 However, the staging, choreography and performances are very good.
 You should be able to tell from my review whether this is the sort of play that you would enjoy.
 Caveat emptor, as they say.